gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/gobilda.rst

    goBILDA mini-low-side channel (12x48 mm)

-- Viper-Slides are gobilda's version of the commonly used drawer slides for linear extension in 336mm and 240mm lengths.
+- Viper-Slides are goBILDA's version of the commonly used drawer slides for linear extension in 336mm and 240mm lengths.
 Notably, goBILDA sells a Viper-Slide kit, which contains all of the parts to assemble either a 2 stack or 4 stack of slides.
 In addition, they are one of the few vendors who sells a belted version of these slides.
 The 240mm slide is also uniquely bidirectional, sliding both ways.

 - goRAIL is :term:`extrusion <Extrusion>` that complements the :term:`channel <Channel>` offerings well. goRAIL is used in the linear actuator kit for extending mechanisms.